Digital Twin in Oil and Gas Industry: Benefits, Use Cases and Challenges

 Digital Twin Use Cases in the Oil and Gas Industry

 The oil and gas sector offers a wide range of uses for digital twins.
-The following summarizes the main applications of digital twins in the oil and gas sector:
+The following summarizes the digital twins use cases in the oil and gas sector:

 Exploring and drilling